Choosing Roofing Material

 But it’s important to keep in mind that you pay for what you get.
 Slate is one of the most aesthetically beautiful choices of all roofing materials and comes in varying thicknesses, sizes, and colors like gray, green, purple, red, and more.

 It’s also one of the most fire-resistant materials.
 In fact, the slate tiles themselves are completely fireproof.
 Not only will this keep your home safe for decades to come, but could also benefit your home insurance rates.

 No matter what roofing materials you are looking for, we have something to fit your personal preference, lifestyle, and budget.
-These are just a few materials you can choose from at Executive Roof Services.
-Reach out to learn more about these products, or discover another that is even better for you.
+These are just a few materials you can choose from when you choose ERS as your roofing contractor.
+Call Executive Roof Services to learn more about these products, or discover another that is even better for you.